hadley/adv-r/OO-essentials.md

 * Method dispatch can be based on multiple arguments to a generic function, not just one.

-* There is a specific operator, `@`, for extracting fields out of an S4 object
+* There is a specific operator, `@`, for extracting fields out of an S4 object.

 There aren't any S4 classes in the commonly used base packages (stats, graphics, utils, datasets, and base), so we'll start by creating an S4 object from the built-in stats4 package, which provides some S4 classes and methods associated with maximum likelihood estimation: